-Is Honors the same as Phi Theta Kappa?
+2. Is Honors the same as Phi Theta Kappa?

-The Honors Program and Phi Theta Kappa are not the same.
+a.
+The Honors Program and Phi Theta Kappa (PTK) are not the same.
 PTK is part of an international organization which focuses more on service and leadership outside the classroom, while CCD's Honors Program focuses solely on academic work in the courses you are taking.
 Students are welcome and encouraged to participate in both.
-For more information on PTK contact Nick Morris at nicholas.morris@ccd.edu or Johanna Morrison at johanna.morrison@ccd.edu.
+For more information on PTK contact Brian Weaver at brian.weaver@ccd.edu.

-Which classes can be taken for Honors credit?
+3. Which classes can be taken for Honors credit?

+a.
 Any transfer-level (100 prefix or higher) or certificate/degree-related course can be taken for Honors credit on an individual contract basis with the instructor's approval.